Tristemps/MIoT-Project/Specification.md

 ### **3. Zolertia Server Board**
 - **Role**:
-  - The Zolertia Server, powered by the battery management system (BMS), is responsible for collecting voltage and current data from the battery but alos the time.
+  - The Zolertia Server, powered by the battery management system (BMS), is responsible for collecting voltage and current data from the battery.
 The Zolertia Server communicates the data to the Zolertia Border Router via the **CoAP** protocol over the **6LoWPAN** wireless network.
 - **Main Features**:
-   - Collects voltage, current and time data from the battery.
+   - Received voltage, current and time data from the battery.
    - Provides a wireless interface for communication, compatible with **6LoWPAN**.
    - Ensures lightweight and efficient data exchange using the **CoAP** protocol.
-   - Formats in **json** the collected data for seamless transmission to the Zolertia Border Router.

 ### **4. Border Router Board**
 - **Role**:
-  - The Border router, powered via USB from a computer, retrieves voltage, current and time data collected by the Zolertia Server.
+  - The Border router, powered via USB from a computer, retrieves voltage, current data collected by the Zolertia Server.
 It communicates with the Zolertia Server using the **CoAP** protocol over the **6LoWPAN** wireless interface to request and gather this information.
 - **Main Features**:
    - Communicates wirelessly with the Zolertia Server.
-   - Efficiently retrieves voltage, current and time data using the lightweight **CoAP** protocol.
+   - Efficiently retrieves voltage, current data using the lightweight **CoAP** protocol.
    - Transmits the retrieved data to the connected computer for further processing and visualization.

 ---